Ashish-s2/Generative_ai/README.md

 # Generative_ai
-TO generate the task given
+TO generate the task given using the data and the command it recived